richardpct/aws-terraform-tuto01/README.md

     $ apt-get upgrade
     $ apt-get install apache2

-Then open your web browser with the IP address of your webserver
+Afterwards open your web browser using the IP address of your webserver

-## Cleaning up
+## Clean up
     $ cd ../02-webserver
     $ terraform destroy
     $ cd ../01-network
     $ terraform destroy

 It isn't needed to clean up 00-bucket, because we will use it in the following tutorials